-At this time their entire trust in you is based on promises that you, and possibly some of your other clients have made.
+At this time your new client's trust in you is based on promises that you, and possibly some of your other clients have made.
 Trust is built up by (over) delivering on promises you make.
-Some of those promises can be made, and delivered on, before the first ‘work’ is done.
-It’s all in the series of things you do with them over the first weeks.
+Some of those promises can be made, and delivered on, before the first 'work' is done.
+It's all in the series of things you do with them over the first weeks.
 This means you NEED to get your new client onboarding process right.
-Fail to get it right at this stage with a new client and this may sour the tone for your relationship with your new client going forward.
+Fail to get it right at this stage with a new client and it may sour the tone for your relationship for the future.
 As they say, you never get a second chance to make a new impression.

 What’s a new client onboarding process?

 Onboarding is how you welcome new clients into your firm.
-It’s the time when they are most unsure about you, and you can influence the way you’ll work with them for years.
-Get it wrong, and you’re likely to reduce the profit you make from them, before doing any chargeable work!
+It’s the time when they are most unsure about you, and can influence the way you’ll work with them for years.
+Get it wrong, and you're likely to reduce the profit you make from them before you've even done any chargeable work!

-You’ll be addressing their questions and concerns, ensuring they understand the services available to them, have a clear understanding of your responsibilities and their responsibility, getting them set up on all your systems (as well as all the regulatory stuff).
+You’ll be addressing their questions and concerns and ensuring they understand the services available to them.
+You'll be giving them a clear understanding of your responsibilities and their responsibilities and getting them set up on all your systems (as well as all the regulatory stuff).

 Most small firms know the regulatory stuff.
-Some manage it well and in others it is a bit hit and miss.
-In many places it takes longer than it should, doesn’t make clients feel really special and rarely gets them trained up to help you.
+Some manage it well and in others it's a bit hit and miss.
+If it takes longer than it should, this doesn’t make clients feel really special and rarely gets them trained up to help you.
 Click here to download our best practice onboarding process to almost virtually eliminate manual data entry by you or the client.

 - What are your client’s needs?
-These should mainly come from the sales meetings you had with them, and most are probably in the offer letter.
-If you use a service like Practice Ignition, all the services your client is taking should be clearly spelled out.
-But have all your notes made it into your CRM, so your whole team will be aware (and you won’t forget?).
+These should mainly come from your sales meetings, and are probably in the offer letter.
+If you use a service like Practice Ignition, the services your client is taking should be clearly spelled out.
 What are their preferences for small (and irrelevant things), perhaps including biscuits?
-The first part of the onboarding process is all about capturing exactly what services your client is taking and making sure they are input into your practice management or CRM system.
+The first part of onboarding is about capturing exactly what services your client is taking and making sure they are in your practice management or CRM system so the whole team is aware.
 (See here for a discussion about whether you need a practice management or a CRM system)

-- Team briefing: Is all the information going to your team, including the aspirational stuff that is still in your head?
-Things like they have 3 other companies and we want to get them too, or they are really worried about timeliness as they had to pay fines to HMRC last year.
-Ideally this team briefing should happen weekly at your team weekly meeting.
+- Team briefing: Is all the information going to your team, including the aspirational stuff that's still in your head?
+Things like they have 3 other companies and we want to get them too, or they are worried about timeliness as they had to pay fines to HMRC last year.
+Ideally, this team briefing should happen weekly at your team weekly meeting.

 - What’s in the information flow?
-You have, no doubt, got a checklist to ensure the main legal documents are returned.
-But, who chases it up and when?
-Do you have a process to flag up outstanding ones, and what parts of it are automated (emails and task reminders can happen automatically and save a lot of time).
-Some firms not only send emails, but also have one or two relevant staff call them to introduce themselves.
-It’s a good time to brief them on how you manage their year-end work, how you’ll chase them up and make sure you have a superfast turnaround time on their work.
+Who chases up on your checklist to ensure the main legal documents are returned?
+Do you have a process to flag up anything outstanding?
+How much can you automate - automating emails and task reminders saves a lot of time).
+Some firms not only email but also have relevant staff call them to introduce themselves.
+Brief them on how you manage their year-end work, how you’ll chase them up and make sure you have a superfast turnaround time on their work.

 - When does your new client onboarding process end?
-One firm deal with everything promptly, but still consider them new until they’ve had their first annual returns.
-In that way they get special hand-holding until their confidence in you is based on results.
+One firm deals with everything promptly, but still consider sthem new until they've had their first annual returns.
+In that way, they get special hand-holding until their confidence in you is based on results.

 Managing the new client onboarding process.